Memorable Manitobans: William George Rogers (1854-1933)

 Born in Leeds County, Ontario on 27 August 1854, son of Thomas and Eliza Rogers, he was educated at Athens, Ontario.
-He began farming in Manitoba in 1878, where he served as Reeve of the Rural Municipality of North Cypress, and a member of the executive of the Manitoba Grain Growers’ Association.
+He began farming in Manitoba in 1878, where he served as Reeve of the Rural Municipality of North Cypress, a member of the executive of the Manitoba Grain Growers’ Association, and a candidate for the Brandon constituency in the 1881 provincial by-election.
 He moved to British Columbia in 1907 and founded the real estate business of Rogers, Nesbitt & McRae.
-On 14 May 1890, he married Margaret Ann Stinson (1870-?) at Brandon, Manitoba.
+On 14 May 1890, he married Margaret Ann Stinson (1870-?) at Brandon.
 They had one son and eight daughters.
 Rogers died on 6 September 1933, in the Rural Municipality of Daly, at the home of one of his daughters.

 Marriage registration, Manitoba Vital Statistics.